martineznacho4/RatingComponent/README.md

 ### Continued development

 I'm not particularly comfortable with the way I handled the rating logic.
-Adding all of the buttons to an array and then incresing the index value + 1 to change the className works, but there's gotta be a more elegant solution.
+Adding all of the buttons to an array and then increasing the index value + 1 to change the className works, but there's gotta be a more elegant solution.

 ```js